LPFchan/homebridge-samsung-air-conditioner-smart-things/README.md

 ## Installation
 1. Install [Homebridge](https://github.com/nfarina/homebridge).
-2. Install this plugin by running `npm install -g homebridge-samsung-air-conditioner-smart-things`.
+2. Install this plugin by running `npm install -g homebridge-samsung-air-conditioner-smartthings`.
 3. Setup your Air conditioner devices in the smartthings app.
 4. Login and generate a new [token](https://account.smartthings.com/tokens#) for the smartthings api.
      - Make sure you select all scopes in the devices section.